pink88/Tuiss2HA/README.md

 - **Check position on restart**: fetch current position after Home Assistant restarts.
 - **Blind motor speed**: for supported models (Standard, Comfort, Slow).
 - **Favorite position**: a percentage value that can be triggered with the "Go to Favorite Position" action.
+- **Limits**: set the upper and lower boundaries of the blind which control how far the blind will move from open to closed.

 ## Troubleshooting

 - Weak or unreliable connections are usually caused by poor signal strength.
 Measured RSSI: -60 dBm or higher = Excellent; -61 to -75 dBm = Good; -76 to -90 dBm = Weak; below -90 dBm = Very weak.
 Improve coverage with more or closer Bluetooth adapters/proxies.
 - If adding a blind fails, some users have reported issues with Shelly Bluetooth proxies.
 If you have a Shelly proxy, try removing it to see if discovery improves.
-- If a blind is stuck in a locked state and not actively moving, you can either restart Home Assistant or call the `tuiss2ha.force_unlock` service (Developer Tools → Actions) or use an automation.
+- If a blind is stuck in a locked state and not actively moving, you can either restart Home Assistant or call the `tuiss2ha.force_unlock` action (Developer Tools → Actions) or from an automation.

-## Limitations

-1. Setting top/bottom thresholds: older models may still require pairing with the Tuiss SmartView app to configure these values.
-2. Real-time position updates: the first interaction is used to calibrate the motor speed; real-time positioning works reliably after that initial calibration.

 ## Contributing